musabgultekin/torchtune/README.md

 torchtune provides:

 - Native-PyTorch implementations of popular LLMs using composable and modular building blocks
-- Easy-to-use, hackable and memory-efficient training recipes for popular fine-tuning techniques (LoRA, QLoRA) - no trainers, no frameworks and < 600 lines of code!
+- Easy-to-use, hackable and memory-efficient training recipes for popular fine-tuning techniques (LoRA, QLoRA) - no trainers, no frameworks, just PyTorch!
 - YAML configs for easily configuring training, evaluation, quantization or inference recipes
 - Built-in support for many popular dataset formats and prompt templates to help you quickly get-started with training